jstewmc/gravity/README.md

 ## Examples

 You can run most examples in the documentation by cloning the repository to your computer, navigating to it on your filesystem, and using the PHP command line.
-Most examples use `assert()` statements, and will output nothing when successful, unless stated otherwise.

 ```bash
 # navigate to a directory on your computer